 This is necessary to prevent people from abusing IRAs to gain tax advantages unfairly.
 For instance, say the limit applied to individual IRAs.
 People could feasibly open multiple traditional IRAs and max out each one up to the point that they’d be able to reduce their taxable income to zero using their deductible contributions.
 Or, they could funnel thousands of dollars a year into multiple IRAs and not have to pay a dime of tax on withdrawals in retirement.

-The Takeaway: Should You Have Multiple IRAs?
+Bottom Line: Should You Have Multiple IRAs?

 The answer to this question largely depends on your investment goals.
 If you’re looking for tax diversification, you’re interested in naming multiple beneficiaries or you want to explore investment options in a self-directed IRA that your current IRA doesn’t offer, then it could be a good strategy to employ.